littleluwu/raytracing_playground/README.md

 Additionally, I also dissect the subsections with the objective of further organizing the files in this repository.
 They present a structure like the following:

 - **Headers** - A folder containing the header file declarations used in the assignment.
-- **Sources** - A folder with the headers implementations and source files utilized.
 - **Test** - A folder for the testing files to ensure the projected functions and classes work as wanted.

 ## :hammer:- Dependencies